rwlink3z8/hpp2/README.md

 3. Data transformation, modeling and storage
 4. ToDo - add building permits from county from weekly pdf's
 5. ToDo - days on market in my dataset add to model
-6. App - properly configure Makefile, Dockerfile, and docker-compose
+6. App - properly configure Makefile, Dockerfile, and docker-compose, add app/data folder and those files

 ## 4 and 5 are probably what's needed to actually make valid predictions